 The Complete Response

 The complete response of any circuit is a combination of its natural, transient and steady-state responses.
 The transient response is the behavior of the circuit before it reaches the steady state, while steady state response can be understood as our end goal behavior for which dwe esign our circuit.
 No more changes occur when a circuit reaches its steady state.

 A complete series RC circuit with a power source is given below, let try to understand it complete response using my favorite simulation software, the Multisim.

 When the switch (S1), turn to the LED terminal.
-The LED turns On for short time and then turn Off.
+The LED turns On for a short time and then turns off.
 This is the really cool circuit you can try.
 Play with the time constant and enjoy different delay timings.

 The input AC signal in 1mVpk, but it can be any signal such as communication signals.
 Following is the diagram of the frequency response, in dB scale, of the series RC circuit acting as low pass filter.
 (Credit: Electronic hub)The circuit is allowing low frequencies and blocking the other.
 Fc is the cutoff frequency, a key parameter for designing the circuit.
 After this cutoff frequency, the amplitude of the signal starts to roll up.

 Series RC Circuit Design, A Low Pass Filter